Photo: 350.org/Tim Patterson

 If your green team has read about the UCC-350 pilot program that invites green teams from UCC congregations to affiliate with 350 and wants to explore this possibility, there are four steps to take:

-- Become familiar with the 350 Manifesto and the affiliation process outlined on 350’s website.
+- Become familiar with the 350 Organizing Principles and their process for registering as a 350 group.

 - Consult the map of existing 350 affiliates and reach out to any existing affiliates in your city or state.
 With a sense of curiosity, consult with these affiliates to get a sense of any potential organization work in your area.